othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

   - Service container for the workload and Kind cluster
   - Blue agent container for the defender
   - Red agent container for the attacker
-  - Poller container for uptime tracking (future implementation)
+  - Poller container for uptime tracking
-  - Overseer container for metrics and coordination (future implementation)
+  - Overseer container for dashboard, metrics and coordination

 ## Getting Started